E. Gayathri: Career

 E. Gayathri was born on 9 November 1959 to Kamala Aswathama, a veena vidushi, and to G. Aswathama, a film music director in the Telugu film industry.
 Her father named her Gayathri Vasantha Shoba.
 Gayathri first trained under her parents and later under Sangita Kalanidhi T. M. Thyagarajan, a Carnatic vocalist and composer.
+She also learned under violin player M S Gopalakrishnan.

+Gayathri married E V Ramakrishna (1950-2021), a Marine Engineer, in 1979.
+He died during the covid-19 epidemic in May 2021.
+The couple has two daughters.

 Gayathri began her career at the age of 9 when Sri Parthasarathy Swami Sabha, Triplicane invited her to perform in their Saint Thyagaraja Festival in 1968.
 Gayathri went on to receive awards and titles from organisations in India and abroad.
 Gayathri has released many albums.
 She was appointed as Honorary Director of Tamil Nadu Government Music Colleges (in Chennai, Thiruvaiyaru, Madurai and Coimbatore) by the Chief Minister of Tamil Nadu, J. Jayalalithaa, in 2011.
 E.Gayathri has been honoured with Doctorate by the World Tamil University in the year 2017.

 Apart from these, she has also given performances abroad, in the United States, United Kingdom, France, Germany, Singapore and Malaysia to name a few.
 She was also one of the many well-known artistes of India to have been featured in composer A.R.
 Rahman's Jana Gana Mana anthem track.
 She also sing a song "marakathaan ninaikiren" for a movie also.